mouseless/json-concepts/buildrjs/specs/004-one-or-more.md

 # One or More

-`+` constraint causes concepts to expect array of concept instances in given data.
+`+` constraint causes concepts to expect an array of instances in given data.

 So for the following concepts definition, `$service+` indicates that there will exist at least one `service` in every schema of this concepts file;